hkdb/app/README.md

 #### v0.21

-- Fixed Linux brew regression from v0.19 changes
+- Fixed regression of brew not working in Linux derived from v0.19 changes

 #### v0.20